-Education and Job Training
+Education, Career Readiness and Job Training

-- Support the efforts of Achieve 60 AZ to reach the goal of 60 percent of our adult population, ages 25-64, having a professional certificate or degree by 2030. - Demand high expectations of all students and educational institutions, and eliminate the achievement gap. - Promote policies that hold educational institutions accountable for producing high quality outcomes. - Support continued workforce development through multiple career pathways in all levels of education.
+- Support appropriate levels of stable and equitable funding for the P-20 education system with emphasis on performance measures tied to academic outcomes. - Support the efforts of Achieve 60 AZ to reach the goal of 60 percent of our adult population, ages 25-64, having a professional certificate or degree by 2030. - Demand high expectations of all students and educational institutions, and eliminate the achievement gap. - Promote policies that hold all educational institutions accountable for producing high quality outcomes.